nodempc/node-website/content/about/index.md

 ## A little bit about the staff

 Every (great) club has (great) staff.
-I'll probably need to make this section anyways because we're also doing this as an ECA so here we go.
+Here is a some information on them.

 ### Navid Tawsif, President